 Azure Active Directory

-This guide explains how to configure your Azure Active Directory (Azure AD) as a SAML SSO identity provider (IDP) for use with the Pulumi Cloud Console.
+This guide walks you through configuring your Azure Active Directory (Azure AD) as a SAML SSO identity provider (IDP) for the Pulumi Console.

 Add an application to your Azure AD tenant